paralin/charlie/DESIGN.md

 Identity and various other things stored in a save file next to the core.
 The filename is based on the machine fingerprint.

+The filename is XOR shifted by the system id.

 # CORE MODULE SEQUENCE

 The core module has no functionality that can be swapped out at a later